How Core Advantage Fixes Osgood Schlatter Knee Pain (in Weeks)

 UPDATE:

 I originally wrote this article way back in 2014.
-After publishing on the Core Advantage website, we were overwhelmed by requests from parents all over the world hoping to help get their teenager back to sport from Osgood Schlatters.
+After publishing on the Core Advantage website, we were overwhelmed by requests from parents all over the world hoping to help get their teenager or child back to sport and out of pain from Osgood Schlatters.

-We discovered most people were still being told the cure was to stop playing sport for months or years!
-(It isn't)
+We discovered most people were still being told that the cure was complete rest and to stop playing sport for months or even years!
+(It isn't).
+So to help these young athletes who aren't able to get to our gym here in Melbourne, Australia, we created a complete online program and launched this website; osgoodschlatters.net.

-The seven-week plan includes everything you need to rapidly beat Osgood Schlatters.
-There are detailed written and video instructions on every facet of our approach.
-These include our techniques for foam rolling, isometric holds, movement skill training and a bunch more.
+The seven-week Osgood plan includes everything you need to rapidly beat Osgood Schlatters.
+There are detailed written and video instructions on every facet of our approach, including our techniques for foam rolling, isometric holds, age-appropriate strengthening, movement skill training and a lot more.
+I am so proud of our amazingly high success rate over the years, with thousands of cases of Osgood successfully treated both in our gym and online via this program.

-Check out the Osgood treatment program page linked below to learn more, or continue reading the article to learn about our approach and how you can apply these methods to rapidly and safely relieve your Osgood Schlatter pain.
-The same methods we have been using to successfully treat Osgood Schlatters for over a decade.
+Check out the program linked below to learn more, or continue reading the article to learn about how we developed our approach and how you can apply these methods to rapidly and safely relieve your Osgood Schlatter pain in weeks — the same methods we have been using to successfully treat Osgood Schlatters for over a decade.

 Osgood Schlatters Treatment Case Study: Sarah